TheThirdOne/random-sorting/README.md

 |Quick Insert + new Partition|![quick-insert-10](images/quick-insert-10.png)|![quick-insert-30](images/quick-insert-30.png)|![quick-insert-50](images/quick-insert-50.png)|![quick-insert-100](images/quick-insert-100.png)|![quick-insert-300](images/quick-insert-300.png)|

 Ok, that is definitely much closer than a pure quicksort.
-For `n=10` we get the insertion Sort as expected and we know do have those vertical lines at the bottom, midpoint and top.
+For `n=10` we get the insertion Sort as expected and we now do have those vertical lines at the bottom, midpoint and top.
 However, we are still missing something, the big red spot in the middle of the Array.sort graph is completely absent in this one.